 Generally, there is a presumption that a majority of voting rights result in control.
-To support this presumption, and when the Group has less than a majority of the voting or similar rights of an investee, the Group considers all relevant facts and circumstances in assessing whether it has power over an investee, including:
+To support this presumption, and when the Group has less than a majority of the voting or similar rights of

 - · The contractual arrangement with the other vote holders of the investee: - Rights arising from other contractual arrangements: - The Group's voting rights and potential voting rights.